The Coding Agent Becomes the Maintainer

 The old image of AI coding was a cursor finishing a line.

-That image is now too small.
-Coding agents are being placed inside the workflow where software becomes institutional: issue queues, branches, commits, test runs, pull requests, review threads, CI logs, merge conflicts, security alerts, documentation, and release routines.
+Repository-native agents sit inside the workflow where software becomes institutional: issue queues, branches, commits, test runs, pull requests, review threads, CI logs, merge conflicts, security alerts, documentation, and release routines.
 The model does not merely suggest a function.
 It receives a task, reads a repository, proposes an implementation, edits files, runs commands, writes a pull request, responds to comments, and leaves a trail for humans to review.

 The pattern is clear.
 Coding agents are not just tools for programmers.
-They are becoming actors inside software institutions.
+They are becoming delegated actors inside software institutions.

 Why Repositories Matter